wpswings/wallet-system-for-woocommerce/README.txt

 * Supports the Elementor page builder.

-== TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF THE WOOCOMMERCE WALLET SYSTEM PLUGIN ==
+== TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF THE WORDPRESS WALLET PLUGIN ==

 WooCommerce Wallet plugin adds digital wallets to online stores.
 Customers can use their wallet balance to purchase your products & services.